feerposser/basic-docker-network-tutorial/readme.md

 ![image](/assets/img/2.png)

 Those are some of the [default Docker network drivers](https://docs.docker.com/network/).
 Bridge, the first one, as his name suggests, is used by containers that need to communicate.
 This is the default network driver of any container when we don't specify a driver.
-Also, this is the most commom drive that we're going to use for simple services aplications.
+Also, this is the most commom drive that we're going to use for simple services aplications and architectures.

 Host is a driver that allows the container bind to the host network.
-If we used this driver, that means the container would beacome just like any other machine insede the network host.
+If we used this driver, that means the container would beacome just like any other machine inside the network host.

 Finally, the none driver means that really there is none network enable on the running container.

 ><small>In the [Docker documentation there is also the overlay, ipvlan and macvlan](https://docs.docker.com/network/) drivers.
 But in this article we're going to use bridge only.
-If you want more examples of those other drivers, check out the [conclusion](#conclusion) topic after reading (:</small>
+If you want more examples of those other drivers, check out the [conclusion](#conclusion) topic or [reference](#references) after reading (:</small>

-As we saw, bridge is the default driver of any non specified container.
+As we saw, bridge is the default driver of any non specified network container.
 So, our tutorial-container must be using this driver.
-We can see if this is true by accessing the network or the container inspector:
+We can see if this is true by accessing the network or the container inspector.

 Typing `docker network inspect bridge` it will show us the bridge driver configuration.
-And in some point there is an object called "Containers" that contains all the containers using it.
+And in some point there is an object called "Containers" that contains all the containers using this driver.

 <div align="center">